CloudBoltSoftware/CMP-Bootcamp/src/appliance/gettingtoknow.md

 ### `/var/log/cloudbolt/jobs`
 * Shared via shared filesystem in HA deployment scenarios

+### `/var/http/ssl_error_log`
+* Apache httpd log
+* Should be the first place you check if you see a generic "Server Error"
+* Any Django startup errors/messages will appear here

 ### `/etc/httpd`
 * Apache configuration files -- might be modified in the rarest of cases
 * One case for modification is to install SSL certs by modifying `/etc/httpd/conf.d/